eHarmony/aloha/src/site/markdown/getting_started.md

 ## Aloha Model Prediction via CLI

-To preform predictions using the command line interface, one needs to use the `--modelrunner` flag.
+To perform predictions using the command line interface, one needs to use the `--modelrunner` flag.
 There are many options for this.
 The most import here are:

 * `-A` which adds the input after the predictions.
 Since no separator was provided, *TAB* is used to separate the predictions and the input data.
 It's easy to change the separator using the `--outsep` flag.
-* `--output-type` is another import flag which determines the output type of the model.
+* `--output-type` is another important flag which determines the output type of the model.
 This is important to get right because types may be coerced and this could render weird results.
 For instance, if using a model to predict probabilities and the output type is an integral type, the values returned will likely all be 0.
 This is because coercion from real-valued to integrally valued numbers in done by dropping the decimal places.
 If the value is in